-- Any loan secured by a mortgage in first lien position and having an APR that exceeds the first lien position rate published on Minnesota Housing's website by more than .49%; - Any secured loan subject to a reverse mortgage; - Any secured loan where the Borrower(s), Co-Borrower(s), or Co-signer(s) has a credit score below 620; - Any secured loan where the Borrower(s), Co-Borrower(s), or Co-signer(s) is without a credit score and is unable to establish satisfactory alternative credit under the terms in Section 3.07 above; - Unsecured loans where the Borrower(s), Co-Borrower(s), or Co-signer(s) has no established credit score; - Unsecured loans where the Borrower(s), Co-Borrower(s), or Co-signer(s) has a credit score below 680;

-- Any loan that causes the balance of all outstanding Program loans to exceed a limit described in Section 5.11 of this Procedural Manual; - Secured loans on properties located on Tribal land, held in trust or otherwise; or - Loans with repayment terms in excess of the terms set forth in section 5.01.
+- Any loan secured by a mortgage in first lien position and having an APR that exceeds the first lien position rate published on Minnesota Housing's website by more than .49%; - Any secured loan subject to a reverse mortgage; - Any secured loan where the Borrower(s), Co-Borrower(s), or Co-signer(s) has a credit score below 620; - Any secured loan where the Borrower(s), Co-Borrower(s), or Co-signer(s) is without a credit score and is unable to establish satisfactory alternative credit under the terms in section 2.07 above; - Unsecured loans where the Borrower(s), Co-Borrower(s), or Co-signer(s) has no established credit score; - Unsecured loans where the Borrower(s), Co-Borrower(s), or Co-signer(s) has a credit score below 680; - Any loan that causes the balance of all outstanding Program loans to exceed a limit described in section 4.12 of this Procedural Manual; - Secured loans on properties located on Tribal land, held in trust or otherwise; or - Loans with repayment terms in excess of the terms set forth in section 4.01.

-5.03 Eligible Improvements
+4.03 Eligible Improvements

-The proceeds of a loan under this Procedural Manual must be used to finance permanent improvements which improve the basic livability or energy efficiency of the property5, including:
+The proceeds of a loan under this Procedural Manual must be used to finance permanent improvements which improve the basic livability or energy efficiency of the property.
+A property includes the main residence; its porch or deck; a garage not exceeding 1,000 square feet, attached or detached; any sidewalks, retaining walls or driveways within the property's boundaries as outlined in the legal description.